Blender Foundation: Contributors

+In December 2024, DillonGoo and his animation studio DillonGoo Studios announced that they would be partnering up with the Blender Foundation to help out with new Blender releases, while also developing non-photorealistic rendering features for the software.

 Open projects

-The Blender Foundation maintains several community-driven "Open Projects" through its affiliated Blender Institute program, including several freely licensed films and a free, open source video game Yo Frankie!
+The Blender Foundation maintains several community-driven "Open Projects" through its affiliated Blender Institute program, including several freely licensed films and a free, open-source video game Yo Frankie!
 (2008).
 According to the Foundation, these projects are intended "to validate and improve the 3D open source content creation pipeline with Blender".
 Each project was created using the Blender software and released under permissive license terms, along with the source material.
 In addition to demonstrating the capabilities of the software, the Open Projects provided detailed production material (sketches, tutorials, textures and models, etc.) to serve as examples for the Blender user community, as well as finished products that could be widely used for other purposes.

 On 18 March 2006, the Blender Foundation released its first film, Elephants Dream.
 In response to the success of Elephants Dream, the Blender Foundation established the Blender Institute to support future software and content development projects.
 The Blender Institute operates out of a studio within the Entrepotdok building in Amsterdam, where the Blender Foundation is also located, and is headed by Ton Roosendaal.

 On 10 April 2008, the Blender Institute released its second film, Big Buck Bunny.
 Based on the movie, the Blender Institute released its first Open Game project Yo Frankie!, in November 2008.

 On 30 September 2010 the Blender Institute released its third project, Sintel.

 In October 2011, Concept/Script Development began for Blender's fourth open film project titled Tears of Steel.
 Contrary to previous Blender Institute projects, which were 100% computer graphics, the focus of Tears of Steel was the combination of live action footage with computer generated characters and environments.
 The live action footage was shot with a high-end Sony F65 camera.
 The project was released on 26 September 2012.

 The Gooseberry Open Movie Project is the fifth Open Movie Project initiated by the Blender Foundation.
 Ton Roosendal announced the project in January 2010.
 The most ambitious project yet, one of the primary goals is for the Gooseberry Open Movie Project to be the first full-length film produced by the Blender Institute.
 Work on the film, called Cosmos Laundromat, began in 2014 (although a release date was not yet announced).
 A ten-minute pilot, entitled Cosmos Laundromat: First Cycle was released on YouTube and Netflix on 10 August 2015 and premiered at the Netherlands Film Festival on 24 September 2015.
 The pilot won the Jury's Prize at Animago 2015, an international conference for 3D animation.

 In 2013, the second episode of a short animated series Caminandes was released under the Blender Foundation umbrella.
 In 2016, a third short was released.